cjohnson74/Scales.nvim/README.md

 ## ✨ Features

+> 🎵 *"Building your foundation to rock any interview"*

 - 🎯 Practice common coding patterns (like practicing scales)
 - ⏱️ Track your practice time (like a metronome)
 - ✅ Validate your implementations (like playing along with a backing track)